 So, what is an upside-down cake?

-It's a cake that is baked with a layer of caramel and fruit in the bottom topped with a cake batter.
+It's a cake that is baked with a layer of caramel and fruit at the bottom and topped with cake batter.
 So when you unmold it and turn it upside down (hence the name), the fruit layer becomes the top.

 It is not only beautiful but also incredibly delicious.
 The fruit caramelizes with the sugar and butter in the bottom and creates a mixture of flavors that is hard to beat.

-The cake is usually flavored with vanilla, but the combinations are endless.
+The cake is usually flavored with vanilla, but the combinations are endless, like this pear upside-down cake.

 About this recipe